vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Connect-VCFManager.md

 # Connect-VCFManager

 ### Synopsis
-Connect to a VCF SDDC Manager
+Connects to the specified SDDC Manager and stores the credentials in a base64 string

 ### Syntax
 ```